-Current PhD supervision (joint with Dr Lisa Wade): V.Aldous, ‘The Life, Work and Influence of John Darby (c.1553-1608/9), Surveyor, Map-Maker, Artist, Protestant and Social Climber’.
+(in conjunction with Dr Lisa Wade) V.Aldous, ‘The Life, Work and Influence of John Darby (c.1553-1608/9), Surveyor, Map-Maker, Artist, Protestant and Social Climber’.
 M.Brenner, ‘Being Obliged in the Eighteenth-Century'.
 A.McGee, 'The reality and representation of female criminality in rural Suffolk, c.1780-1850'.
 A.Lock, 'The effectiveness of the British Expeditionary Force (BEF) on the Western Front in 1917' (with Dr John Greenacre).
+Trevor Cooper, The popular ‘cult’ interest in centenarians (provisional title).

 Nineteenth century rural society, crime and protest, field-sports, environmental history, fish and fisheries, oral history, WWI.